QubesOS/qubes-doc/basics_user/reporting-bugs.md

 We track all bugs in the [qubes-issues] tracker on GitHub.

-When you file a new issue, you should be sure to include the version of Qubes your'e using, as well as versions of related software packages.
+When you file a new issue, you should be sure to include the version of Qubes you're using, as well as versions of related software packages.
 If your issue is related to hardware, provide as many details as possible about the hardware, which could include using command-line tools such as `lspci`.
 If you're reporting a bug in a package that is in a [testing] repository, please reference the appropriate issue in the [updates-status] repository.